manvendrasingh09/PyroDetect/README.md

 Special thanks to **Vellore Institute of Technology** for supporting this research.

-For questions, feel free to **open an issue** or reach out to us! 🚀
+For questions, feel free to reach out to us! 🚀